 For other PMP resources please read the following posts

 In conclusion, PMI in 2019 has introduced significant changes to the pmp examination structure.
-To summarize those who have not yet scheduled their test can still do so until 15th of December 2019.
+To summarize those who have not yet scheduled their test can still do so until 30th of June 2020.
 However, if you wish to take the test post the cut-off date the new exam structure will be in force.
 Further, the recent PMP certification exam changes also sets the scene for PMBOK 7th edition.
-May be instead of five process groups we may have processes structured across the three domains.
+May be instead of five process groups we may have project management processes structured across the three domains.